austinmoody/blog-olio/About/index.md

 ### Colophon

-olio.austinmoody.org is hosted by Digital Ocean and generated using [hexo](https://hexo.io/).
+olio.austinmoody.org is hosted by Digital Ocean and generated using [hexo](https://hexo.io/) with the [Apollo](https://github.com/pinggod/hexo-theme-apollo) theme.